 Florida Microplastic Awareness Project

-Project Goal: To enhance microplastics data and awareness about the presence of microplastics in Florida’s waters.
+Project Goal: To enhance awareness about the presence of microplastics in Florida’s waters.

-The Florida Microplastic Awareness Project (FMAP) is a citizen-science project that raises awareness about the presence of microplastics in Florida’s waters.
+The Florida Microplastic Awareness Project (FMAP) is an extension and citizen-science project that raises awareness about the presence of microplastics in Florida’s waters.

 Funded in 2015 by an outreach and education grant from NOAA Marine Debris Program, FMAP uses methods based on those developed by Abby Barrows, principal investigator of Adventure Scientists’ Worldwide Microplastics Project.